vveisard/blue-ball/WORK.md

 ---

-# STORY As a user, I want character orientation to drive camera roll

-## DESIGN

-3 ranges:

-- up
-- lerp
-- down

-in the up and down ranges, the camera will snap to vertical in the middle 45 degree range, the camera will rotate with the character

----

 # ACTION

 show off the current build

 ---

+# STORY I want a real level with camera zones

 ---